 There is limited parking on and around the Bard campus, particularly on main campus.
 Students are encouraged to park their vehicles in one of the large student lots and walk or shuttle to classes or other activities on campus.
 As an environmentally aware and concerned community, typical issues concerning limited and convenient parking, blocked emergency access, tickets, and towing may easily be avoided by simply applying the “park and walk” philosophy.
 During the warmer months, students are encouraged to use bicycles.

-Monday through Friday, 7:00 a.m. to 5:00 p.m., the Main Lot is reserved for faculty and staff parking only.
+Monday through Friday, 7:00 a.m. to 5:00 p.m., the Main Lot and the lot behind the Bito/Blum Complex are reserved for faculty and staff parking only.
 Students residing in Stone Row have a reserved row in the Main Lot and are issued special parking stickers allowing them to park in that row.
 If that row is occupied, students must find other parking accommodations.
 Olin Lot is a commuter lot open from 6:30 a.m. until 11:30 p.m.
 Vehicles may not be parked overnight in the Olin Lot, due to special maintenance required for the permeable asphalt.
 Illegally parked vehicles will be ticketed and towed.

 “No Parking” signs are evident in certain areas of campus.
 As is the case at many scenic rural campuses, the use of signs is restricted to preserve the natural beauty of Bard’s campus.
 Parking along roadways, on grass, or next to structures with no parking space allotment is prohibited and, therefore, will result in ticketing.
 Parking in any area that may restrict fire or other emergency vehicles from access or in handicap spaces will result in immediate towing at the owner’s expense.